 The tertiary sector accounts for nearly half of the GDP, which is due mainly to the tourism sector.
 Malaysia has become one of South-East Asia's major tourist destinations and it is currently the 9th largest tourist destination in the world.

 The trade balance is structurally positive.
 However, the surplus has been declining because exports are growing less rapidly than importas and the prices of the country's exports (palm oil, gas, rubber) are continuing to decline.
 The surplus decreased from 96b RM in 2012 to 70.6b RM in 2013.
 Exports should improve in 2014.

 The country mainly exports electric and electronic equipment, machinery, mineral fuels and hydrocarbons, animal and vegetable oils and fats, wood and charcoal.
 The country mainly imports electric and electronic equipment, machinery, fuels and oils, plastic products, iron and steel.
 Its main trade partners are the United States, Singapore and Japan, followed by China and the European Union.

-market and in order to promote this, the country offers various incentives to foreign companies, notably the status of pioneer company and tax reductions associated to the investment.
+The authorities want to make Malaysia into a gate to the ASEAN market and the country offers various incentives to foreign companies, notably the status of pioneer company and tax reductions associated to the investment.
 The country benefits from a high-skilled and English speaking workforce.
 However, the government maintains a large discretionary power for authorizing investment projects and uses it to obtain the maximum profit from foreign participation and demands agreements that are advantageous in matters of transferring technologies or creating joint ventures.